The 1980s were a generally low-scoring decade in baseball and filled with the usual range of dynasties, upsets and

 Other notable feats of the 1980s in the majors included Pete Rose setting the all-time hits record and Orel Hershiser breaking Don Drysdale's record for most consecutive shutout innings.
 The 1987 season was considered a fluke as "The Year of the Home Run" as homer levels rose drastically for one season before falling again.
 "The Year of the Balk" followed as enforcement of the balk rule was made more stringent.
 Nolan Ryan and Steve Carlton fought for the all-time strikeout record with Ryan winning the duel and continuing on into the 1990s while Carlton had retired.
 The decade was also notable for the introduction of a new statistic, the game-winning run batted in, which was supposed to identify the best clutch hitters in the game.
 Contrary to the save, introduced in the 1970s and which quickly became a staple of the game, the GWRBI never caught anyone's imagination and was quietly dropped at the end of the decade.

 Scandals in the 1980s centered around drugs, with the 1985 drug trials affecting several big-league stars.
 Darryl Strawberry, Dwight Gooden and Steve Howe were among others battling addictions, with cocaine the drug of choice.
-Rose become bogged down in a scandal involving his having bet on games in which he managed; he would deny allegations until the early 21st Century before he admitted his error.
+Rose become bogged down in a scandal involving his having bet on games in which he managed; he would deny allegations until the early 21st Century before he admitted his trespass.
 Rose was banned from baseball indefinitely by Commissioner Bart Giamatti in August of 1989.